Matthew G. HurdPartner

 - Novartis in its $9.7 billion acquisition of The Medicines Company.

-- Signify in its pending $1.4 billion acquisition of Cooper Lighting Solutions from Eaton.
+- Signify in its $272 million acquisition of ams OSRAM's Fluence horticulture lighting systems business and brand, and $1.4 billion acquisition of Cooper Lighting Solutions from Eaton.

-Over almost thirty years, Hurd has led S&C’s work on some of the largest business transactions in history, including:
+Over three decades, Hurd has led S&C’s work on some of the largest business transactions in history, including:

 - Bayer’s $66 billion takeover of Monsanto – the largest-ever all-cash M&A transaction in history, the largest-ever takeover of an American company by a foreign acquirer and the largest-ever acquisition by a German company.